 WASHINGTON DC, United States (Kurdistan 24) – Amb.
 John Bolton, former US ambassador to the UN, told Kurdistan 24, “I strongly believe that the [independence] referendum is a good thing” for the Kurds to carry out.

 “I think the Kurdish people have been without a voice for far too long,” he explained.
-“And if their decision is to seek independence for Iraqi Kurdistan, I think the United States should recognize it.”
+“And if their decision is to seek independence for [the Kurdistan Region], I think the United States should recognize it.”

 Bolton affirmed, “I think that is something that clearly is warranted.”

 Iraq is a failed state and the US needs to start developing a policy based on that reality, in Bolton’s view, rather than cling to the illusion that it will be possible to reestablish that country as a unitary state.

 “I don’t think that the old Iraq that we knew is ever coming back,” he said.
 “And, I think the sooner we understand that the better.”

 Bolton noted that the “Kurds have fought with us in the struggle” against the Islamic State (IS).